-The recruiter must provide comments that clearly explain items 2bi, 4a, 4b, 5, 6a, or 6b of the Qualifying Moves & Work Section of the COE, if applicable.
+The recruiter must provide comments that clearly explain items 2bi, 3a, 3b, 4, 5a, or 5b of the Qualifying Moves & Work Section of the COE, if applicable.
+The recruiter must provide a comment that clearly explains why the interviewee signature was not obtained, if applicable.
+The district should contact the MEO prior to submitting COEs without the interviewee signature.

-- 2bi: The child(ren) and worker moved separately.
+Section Description 2bi: The child(ren) and worker moved separately.
 If the child(ren) joined or preceded the worker, record the reason for the child's later move or the worker's later move.
-If the worker moved from a different school district than the child(ren), record the name of the school district in which in the worker resided immediately prior to the move. - 4a: The worker engaged in new qualifying work more than 60 days after the qualifying move.
-Explain why worker is determined to be a migratory worker based on his or her engagement in new qualifying work more than 60 days after the qualifying move described in question 4 of the Qualifying Moves and Work Section. - 4b: The worker did not engage in new qualifying work soon after the qualifying move.
-In this case, the recruiter must document that: - 1.
-The worker actively sought new qualifying work; and - 2.
-The worker has a recent history of moves for qualifying work - 5: The worker is a migratory agricultural worker or migratory fisher on the basis of personal subsistence, meaning that the worker and the worker's family, as a matter of economic necessity, consume, as a substantial portion of their food intake, the crops, dairy products, or livestock they produce or the fish they catch. - 6a or 6b: The employment is temporary based on the worker's statement or the employer's statement.
+If the worker moved from a different school district than the child(ren), record the name of the school district in which in the worker resided immediately prior to the move.
+3a: The worker engaged in new qualifying work more than 60 days after the qualifying move.
+Explain why worker is determined to be a migratory worker based on his or her engagement in new qualifying work more than 60 days after the qualifying move described in question 4 of the Qualifying Moves and Work Section.
+3b: The worker did not engage in new qualifying work soon after the qualifying move.
+In this case, the recruiter must document that: 1.
+The worker actively sought new qualifying work; and 2.
+The worker has a recent history of moves for qualifying work 4: The worker is a migratory agricultural worker or migratory fisher on the basis of personal subsistence, meaning that the worker and the worker's family, as a matter of economic necessity, consume, as a substantial portion of their food intake, the crops, dairy products, or livestock they produce or the fish they catch.
+5a or 5b: The employment is temporary based on the worker's statement or the employer's statement.
 In particular, record the information provided by the worker or employer regarding how long they expect the employment to last.
 The comment should be of sufficient length to adequately document how the recruiter came to the eligibility decision.
+Interviewee The recruiter/interviewer did not obtain the interviewee's signature.
+The comment must Signature: explain the circumstances that prevented the recruiter from obtaining the interviewee's signature.
+The district should contact the MEO prior to submitting COEs without the interviewee signature.
+This only pertains to special circumstances and must have MEO approval.